Noah Hutchings

-Noah Webster Hutchings (December 11, 1922 – June 17, 2015) was the former president of Southwest Radio Church Ministries, a Christian broadcasting company based in Oklahoma City.
-For six decades, he was the host of their nationally syndicated radio show Your Watchman On The Wall, which is broadcast daily on stations across the USA.
+Noah Webster Hutchings (December 11, 1922 – June 17, 2015) was the president of Southwest Radio Church Ministries, a Christian broadcasting company based in Oklahoma City.
+For six decades, he was the host of their nationally syndicated radio show Your Watchman On The Wall, which is still broadcast daily on stations across the USA.

-Your Watchman on The Walls main focus is biblical prophecy and exposition of end times theories as well as conservative Christian apologetics.
+Your Watchman on The Walls main focus is Bible prophecy and exposition of end times theories as well as conservative Christian apologetics.
 Hutchings also contributed to the ministry's two monthly publications, Bible in the News magazine and Prophetic Observer newsletter.

 Military service

-Noah Webster Hutchings was born on December 11, 1922, in Messer, Oklahoma.
-He was also one of six children.
+Noah Webster Hutchings was born on December 11, 1922, in Messer, Oklahoma, one of six children.
 He graduated from Hugo High School in Hugo, Oklahoma, in 1939.
-In November 1942, Hutchings was drafted into the United States Army because of the rising threat from Japanese and German forces.
+In November 1942, Hutchings was drafted into the United States Army because of the rising threat from Imperial Japan and Nazi Germany.
 After thirteen weeks of training, including physical and 155mm Howitzer, he went overseas.
 Hutchings had experience in the South Pacific while working as a radar technician.
 Hutchings completed his service during World War II and returned to Oklahoma.

 Failed predictions

-Hutchings engaged in many extra biblical predictions and date settings, all of which have been proven wrong.
+Hutchings engaged in numerous extrabiblical predictions and date settings, many of which have been proven wrong.

-In 1974, the Southwest Radio Church's David Webber and Noah Hutchings co-authored the book Prophecy in Stone (Harvest Press) in which they suggested that the "rapture" would take place "possibly in 1987 or 1988."
+In 1974, Southwest Radio Church's David Webber and Noah Hutchings co-authored the book Prophecy in Stone (Harvest Press) in which they suggested that the Rapture would take place "possibly in 1987 or 1988."

 In 1978, Southwest Radio Church published a pamphlet entitled God's Timetable for the 1980s in which were listed prophecies for each year of the 1980s, culminating with Christ's return and the establishment of his millennial kingdom on earth in 1989.

 In a 1979 book, Is This the Last Century?
 (Thomas Nelson) Webber and Hutchings again explicitly suggested "that the Tribulation will begin in 1981, that Christ will return in 1988" and that the "seven years from 1981 to 1988 will be the Tribulation period."

 Hutchings wrote an article entitled "The Vatican Connection" for the magazine Gospel Truth in April 1984.
 In this article he explained why he thought Pope John Paul II might be the Antichrist spoken of in the Bible: "In Pope John Paul we see a man who is rising in international stature, a man who will be increasing called upon to bring peace to a troubled world.
 His recovery from a deadly wound directed world attention and admiration to his personage, and he, like those before him, would seemingly like to establish authority over the Holy Hill of Zion."